ArborealAudio/OmniAmp/manual/Gamma.typ

 ==== Link

 Enables or disables stereo linking for the compression.
-Linking is on by default and you will usually want to leave it on, but for wildly asymmetric stereo images, or if you want unlinked M/S compresison, here you go!
+Linking is on by default and suitable for most stereo content--but for wildly asymmetric stereo images, or if you want unlinked M/S compression, here you go!

+#pagebreak()
 == Cabs and Reverb

 #image("./Bottom.png")